cesar-ilharco/acl-2020/_pages/calls/papers.md

 UTC-12:00) up to the date when your paper is either accepted, rejected, or withdrawn (May 5, 2021).
 Papers that are withdrawn during this period will no longer be subject to these rules.</p><br/>

-<p align="justify">- You may not make a non-anonymized version of your paper available online to the
-general community (for example, via a preprint server) during the anonymity period.
+- You may not make a non-anonymized version of your paper available online to the general community (for example, via a preprint server) during the anonymity period.
-By a version of a paper we understand another paper having essentially the same scientific content but possibly differing in minor details (including title and structure) and/or in length.</p>
+By a version of a paper we understand another paper having essentially the same scientific content but possibly differing in minor details (including title and structure) and/or in length.<br/>
-<p align="justify">- If you have posted a non-anonymized version of your paper online before the start of the anonymity
-period, you may submit an anonymized version to the conference.
-The submitted version must not refer to the non-anonymized version, and you must inform the program chair(s) that a non-anonymized version exists.</p>
+- If you have posted a non-anonymized version of your paper online before the start of the anonymity period, you may submit an anonymized version to the conference.
+The submitted version must not refer to the non-anonymized version, and you must inform the program chair(s) that a non-anonymized version exists.<br/>
-<p align="justify">- You may not update the non-anonymized version during the anonymity
-period, and we ask you not to advertise it on social media or take other actions that would further compromise double-blind reviewing during the anonymity period.</p>
+- You may not update the non-anonymized version during the anonymity period, and we ask you not to advertise it on social media or take other actions that would further compromise double-blind reviewing during the anonymity period.<br/>
-<p align="justify">- Note that, while you are not prohibited from making a non-anonymous
-version available online before the start of the anonymity period, this does make double-blind reviewing more difficult to maintain, and we therefore encourage you to wait until the end of the anonymity period if possible.
-Alternatively, you may consider submitting your work to the Computational Linguistics journal, which does not require anonymization and has a track for “short” (i.e., conference-length) papers.</p>
+- Note that, while you are not prohibited from making a non-anonymous version available online before the start of the anonymity period, this does make double-blind reviewing more difficult to maintain, and we therefore encourage you to wait until the end of the anonymity period if possible.
+Alternatively, you may consider submitting your work to the Computational Linguistics journal, which does not require anonymization and has a track for “short” (i.e., conference-length) papers.<br/>
-<h2>Multiple Submission Policy</h2>
-<p align="justify">ACL-IJCNLP 2021 will not consider any paper that is under review
-in a journal or another conference at the time of submission, and submitted papers must not be submitted elsewhere during the ACL-IJCNLP 2021 review period.
-This policy covers all refereed and archival conferences and workshops (e.g., IJCAI, SIGIR, NAACL). </p>
-<p align="justify">In addition, we will not consider any paper that overlaps significantly in content
-or results with papers that will be (or have been) published elsewhere.
-Authors submitting more than one paper to ACL-IJCNLP 2021 must ensure that submissions do not overlap significantly (>25%) with each other in content or results.</p>